Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 You may think you already know what coaching is all about and how to do it.
 You may even already be qualified and practising as a psychologist, counsellor or mentor.

-But coaching is a different and specific skill-set and until you have had some specific coach training in a life coaching school with accredited courses you may not have a proper
+But coaching is a different and specific skill-set.
+So until you have had some specific life coach training, preferably accredited by one of the independent coaching associations you may not have a proper

 The client must know that the coaching relationship and anything that comes up in the session is totally confidential unless he or she gives you permission to share.

-be empathic and enthusiastic.
-Yet to be truly objective you must stay emotionally detached from the issue at hand or the outcome..
+A core coaching skill is to be involved enough to be empathic and enthusiastic.
+Yet to be truly objective you must stay emotionally detached from the issue at hand or the outcome.

-know they are paying you to discover with them what could be the real issues, even if that truth is confronting for them.
+In the initial session with your client, let them know they are paying you to discover with them what could be the real issues, even if that truth is confronting for them.
 As one of my coaches once said to me "Wendy you are paying me to call you on your sh@ so you can move forward".
 But you don't have to put it as bluntly as that:)!

-If you want to make the right impression you need to be able to answer easily and congruently - and for many new coaches it's not that easy.
+If you want to make the right impression you need to be able to answer easily and congruently - and for many new coaches it's not easy.

 Cindy is a marketing expert with huge experience who has made her speciality coaching people to find their special voice and express themselves in a way that is engaging from the heart and inspiring to prospective clients.

 At the heart of good life coaching is authenticity and integrity.
-So you need to become familiar wth and follow the ethical guidelines for life coaching such as those set out here by the International Coach Federation (ICF).
-Different independent coaching associations have similar guidelines.
+So you need to become familiar with and follow the ethical guidelines for life coaching such as those set out here by the International Coach Federation (ICF).
+The ICF, has become the gold standard for the coaching industry, also has a list of Core Coaching Competencies.

+Different independent coaching associations may have similar guidelines to help aspiring coaches.